Peterborough Diocesan Pilgrimage

 We gather at London Luton for our morning ﬂight to Tel Aviv.
 On arrival we will be met and transferred to Jerusalem and our hotel situated within the Old City walls.
 Dinner and overnight stay in Jerusalem.

-This morning we will combine the depth of religious history of the Holy Land with a clear indication of the modern day political problems by visiting Hebron to see the Tomb of the Patriarchs and see how the Old City centre has been divided and impoverished by the results of the Occupation.
+This morning we leave our hotel after breakfast to combine the depth of religious history of the Holy Land with a clear indication of the modern day political problems by visiting Hebron to see the Tomb of the Patriarchs and see how the Old City centre has been divided and impoverished by the results of the Occupation.
 We will have the chance to enter both the mosque and the synagogue, as well as walking in the souk.
 We then leave Hebron and drive to Bethlehem, passing through the check-point in the vast separation wall into the town of Bethlehem where we will break for lunch.
 The afternoon will be devoted to discovering more about the Incarnation and the gift of life in all its abundance.
-We will visit the Shepherds’ Fields and the Church of the Nativity.
+We will visit the Shepherds’ Fields, where we will celebrate Holy Communion.
+We then proceed to visit the Church of the Nativity.
 Late afternoon we leave Bethlehem, and if permitted, we will visit Herodium, one of Herod’s palaces, before proceeding back to Jerusalem and our hotel.
 Dinner and overnight stay in Jerusalem.

 After an early breakfast we leave our hotel and drive down to Bethany, the village where Jesus enjoyed hospitality with his close friends Mary, Martha and Lazarus.
 We then have to take a long detour around the separation wall that now divides Bethany from Bethphage on the summit of the Mount of Olives.
 We will stop for a short break on the summit for a breathtaking view of Jerusalem and its magniﬁcent medieval walls.
 We then begin tracing Jesus’ Palm Sunday journey from Bethphage down the mountain, stopping at Dominus Flevit, Pater Noster Church and the Russian Orthodox Church, before reaching the Garden of Gethsemane, and the profoundly moving Church of the Agony.
 After a break for lunch we proceed to Mount Zion to visit sites associated with the Last Supper and Pentecost, before ﬁnishing our day at the church of St Peter in Gallicantu and recalling Peter’s betrayal of Jesus.
 Return to our hotel for dinner and overnight stay.